-This article will introduce you to a number of herbs that possess strong antibiotic properties.
-These herbs can safely be relied upon to strengthen the immune system, protect you from a wide array of disease-causing organisms and assist you in maintaining vibrant and robust health.
+This article will introduce you to a number of herbs that can safely be relied upon to strengthen the immune system, protect you from a wide array of disease-causing organisms and assist you in maintaining vibrant and robust health.

 Your immune system is an incredibly complex interaction between organs, glands, body systems, surfaces, cells and chemicals.
 This symphonic concert of processes requires nourishment in order to function optimally.

 Many herbs and other substances are used by cultures around the world to nourish and support immunity and protect us from a multitude of disease causing micro-organisms, including influenza, the Herpes simplex virus, or fungal growths such as Candida.
 I know a few of these protective and immune strengthening herbs on an intimate level, and would like to introduce you to some of them here.
 We'll cover astragalus, usnea, sage, garlic, honey, shitake and reishi mushrooms, hyssop, and St. Johnís wort.